> Tim Hart & Maddy Prior > Songs > Fly Up My Cock

 Fly Up My Cock / True Lover John

-In Sam Henry’s Songs of the People, p.
-383, this song is called The Bonny Bushes Bright.
-Henry collected it on 17 April 1937 from Frank Thompson of Priestland, Co Antrim.
+Sam Henry collected The Bonny Bushes Bright. on 17 April 1937 from Frank Thompson of Priestland, Co Antrim.
+It is printed in Sam Henry’s Songs of the People, p.
+383.

-Joe Holmes and Len Graham sang this song as True Lover John to Neil Wayne and Lyn Murfin in 1975 in the north of Ireland.
+Joe Holmes on Ballymoney, Co Antrim, and Len Graham of Portstewart, Co Derry sang this song as True Lover John to Neil Wayne and Lyn Murfin in 1975 in the north of Ireland.
 This recording was released a year later on their Free Reed album of traditional songs, ballads, lilts and fiddle tunes from the North of Ireland, Chaste Muses, Bards and Sages.
-The liner notes commented tersely:
+It was also included in 1985 with the title The Pretty Little Cock on the Folk Music Society of Ireland anthology Early Ballads in Ireland 1968-1985, reissued on CD in 2015 by An Goílín.
+The Free Reed liner notes commented tersely:

 The ‘night-visit’ theme enacted in a Co Antrim version of this ballad which, again, Joe learned from his mother.